Galusha Pennypacker: Military career

 He received a brevet promotion to brigadier general dated January 15, 1865.
-He survived his wounds after 10 months in the hospital and on April 28, 1865, he received a full promotion to brigadier general of volunteers at age 20 (backdated to February 18), making him the youngest officer to hold the rank of general to this day in the United States Army (though Marquis de LaFayette was just 19 when he received his commission as major general in the Continental Army on 31 July 1777).
+He survived his wounds after 10 months in the hospital and on April 28, 1865, he received a full promotion to brigadier general of volunteers at age 20 (backdated to February 18), making him the youngest officer to hold the rank of brigadier general to this day in the United States Army (though Marquis de LaFayette was just 19 when he received his commission as major general in the Continental Army on 31 July 1777).
 He was appointed a brevet major general of volunteers on March 13, 1865.

 Pennypacker stayed in the Army after the Civil War, being commissioned as Colonel of the 34th U.S. Infantry in July 1866.
 He received a brevet promotion to major general in the regular army on March 2, 1867.
 His regiment merged with the 11th U.S. Infantry in 1869 to become the 16th U.S. Infantry, which he commanded until his retirement in July 1883 at the age of 39.

-In 1889 Pennypacker became an honorary member of the Pennsylvania Society of the Cincinnati.
+In 1889, Pennypacker became an honorary member of the Pennsylvania Society of the Cincinnati.
 He also was a first class companion of the Pennsylvania Commandery of the Military Order of the Loyal Legion of the United States.
 In 1904, Pennypacker, having retired with the regular rank of colonel, was promoted to brigadier general on the retired list.

+Death

 Nearly fifty-two years after the Civil War, Pennypacker died from complications of his Civil War injuries.
-He died in Philadelphia, Pennsylvania on October 1, 1916, and is buried in Philadelphia National Cemetery.
+He died in Philadelphia, on October 1, 1916.
+He is buried in Philadelphia National Cemetery.
 He died less than a month after the death of his noted cousin, former Pennsylvania Governor Samuel W. Pennypacker.